Insalitydev/essence-of-shadows/README.md

 Essence of Shadows (EoS) is a open-source MMO-game, written on CocosSharp.

-There is main feature of the game:
+There is main features of the game:
   - Permadeath
   - Random levels
   - Easy gameplay